Karen Ansel: VFX for film

 Ansel attended Siggraph conferences since 1989, and in 1991 began work with digital visual effects for film in the US at VIFX, using particle software (Prisms/Houdini).
 In 1993 she joined Industrial Light & Magic for The Mask (most recognizably the ‘wolf’ sequence as technical director) and other projects including the initial scene reconstruction for digital of Star Wars: A New Hope, a ‘proof of concept’ sequence with a small team which included Joe Letteri and Steve Williams, utilizing in-house software developed for the sequence.

 She went to Weta Digital for The Frighteners in New Zealand, one of the earliest incarnations of the company.
 Returning to the US, she formed an independent 3D production company in Los Angeles, whose contract work included Flubber, Nutty Professor II, and artist Matthew Barney's Cremaster cycle.
 As CG supervisor on What Dreams May Come, she supervised the ‘painted world’ sequence.
 The film won the 1999 Academy Award for Visual Effects, and the ‘painted world’ optical flow-based image manipulation, developed on the film, won the Academy Technical Achievement award in 2007.

 Continuing to maintain hands-on skills in developing technologies in large and small visual effects production companies in the US, Canada, New Zealand and Australia afforded Ansel a broad perspective on various approach in the industry of technological developments.
 In 2004 she travelled to Beijing as VFX consultant for Tsui Hark's Seven Swords.
 As digital artist she created the 10K rendering for The Hulk poster and worked on productions including Men in Black II, Pirates of the Caribbean: At Worlds End, The Hobbit: 'An Unexpected Journey, The Desolation of Smaug and Tintin.

 As CG supervisor on Angels & Demons she developed the pipeline, look and technical approach for rendering complex architecture.

 She has presented at conferences including Ausgraph, Siggraph and the Latin American Film Festival.

 Ansel is a member of the Academy of Motion Picture Arts and Sciences (Visual Effects Branch).

-She is currently researching programs for ‘girls in tech’ and pathways for mentorship within professional environments.
+Music

-She combines artistic and technological disciplines with a director's vision to support innovative storytelling.
+Ansel studied electronic music and sound synthesis with German-born, Australian composer Felix Werder in Melbourne.
+She was one few female musicians in the febrile art-punk scene in Melbourne (from which Nick Cave emerged).
+Her band 'The Romantics' were influenced by punk, disco and Beefheart.
+“I had a Korg MS-20, a Roland SH-2000 feeding though an MXR digital delay and a Lesley speaker.” she says.
+“We were motivated. (in 1977) There were still no other women playing those gigs yet the door was open with three chords and an attitude.”
+The band also featured Nick Seymour (bass), later of 'Crowded House'.
+'The Romantics' played support for 'The Reels' and her approach to sound was noted by Mason and Hooper, alert for a change in direction for their band.